 We should be helping our Agile customers define their unique Agile End Game.
 First, before we choose a tool.
 And not fighting over which size of hammer to hammer the nail in with.
 I’m looking at you, tool.
 Each customer is going to have different needs, resources available, and commitment.
 Choose wisely.

 As for specifics, I believe the SAFe is one of a few great tools to scale agile in an organization.
 In Dean’s own words (paraphrased), “We’ll keep doing it this way until we learn a better way.”
 The evidence of this is proved in the versioning and commitment to community development of the framework.
 The SAFe has modularity built-in with the creation of Essential SAFe and the optional three level SAFe (collapse the value stream).
-The fractal patterns of scaling are built into the framework with Agile Scrum, Kanban, backlogs, cadence and kanbans.
+The fractal patterns of scaling are built into the framework with Agile, Scrum, Kanban, Lean, backlogs, systems thinking, cadence and kanbans (see, part of the Agile End Game).
 These are critical for organizations adapting and innovating beyond the SAFe.
-Lastly, the SAFe provides best practice guidance — not prescriptions.
+Lastly, the SAFe provides best practice guidance — prescriptive to some degree — but not a process.
 While allowing for less experienced organizations to start with the models in the framework as prescriptive guidance, they can adapt and innovate (Shu Ha Ri) as they mature in skill and experience with Agile.
 The SAFe doesn’t have to be complex to implement with Essential SAFe addressing the team and program levels.